johnsellin93/grab/README.md

 ## Why grab Exists

-Large repositories spread logic across multiple files, services, and directories.
+Large repositories spread logic across multiple files and services.

-Often a single file contains thousands of lines, making it impractical to paste entire implementations into an AI assistant without overwhelming the context window.

-Developers end up manually hunting for the smallest relevant fragments while trying to preserve enough surrounding context for accurate reasoning.

-`grab` turns this into a controlled, repeatable workflow.

-Instead of “search and guess”, `grab` lets you:

-- search precisely
-- extract exact code ranges
-- accumulate reusable context incrementally
-- work from explicit inputs

-The result is reproducible debugging context instead of fragmented snippets.
+Developers debugging with AI tools often paste fragmented snippets, lose surrounding context, and force the model to guess missing implementation details.

+`grab` turns repository exploration into a deterministic context acquisition workflow built around exact search results, function boundaries, and explicit range extraction.

 > You are not copying results.
 You are exporting context.

-## Supported Languages

-Python, C#, JavaScript, TypeScript, shell scripts, and generic text/code repositories.

 # Clipboard Integration